The Intellectual Property Act 2014 : What Has Changed?

-One of primary requests for legal assistance received by Linkilaw is around the issues of patents, trademarks and IP infringement.
-With the Intellectual Property Act 2014 coming into force on 1st October 2014 and creating changes to issues of designs and patents, we’ve listed below some of the key changes;
+One of primary requests for legal assistance received by Linkilaw is around the issues of patents, trademarks and IP infringement so with the Intellectual Property Act 2014 coming into force on 1st October 2014 and creating changes to issues of designs and patents, we’ve listed below some of the key changes;

 1. Ownership When Design Work Is Outsourced

 Unless you create a contract that says otherwise, the designers you outsource work too will own the rights to their work and not the end client or commissioning party.

 Intentionally copying a registered design is now a criminal offence, it had previously been a civil matter.
 If you’re convicted of this offence then it could mean a hefty fine and/or up to 10 years porridge at her majesty’s pleasure.
 Note, this is similar to what already exists with copyright and trademarks plus it applies to ‘registered’ designs – get advice if you need to understand the nuances, as the penalty is now severe.